crcn/tandem-old/docs/mvp/dsl.md

   - would be nice for example to preview i18n strings
   - possibly using additional JS layer after evaluated VDOM tree
 - look into animations
+- **need to figure out how to do css-in-js**
+  - probably just exporting class names

 #### DX problems